How to Get Pregnant Without Having Sex?

-Some of the methods mentioned below can help you have your baby by becoming pregnant in a ‘different’ way.
+Some of the ways to get pregnant without sex mentioned below can help you have your baby by becoming pregnant in a ‘different’ way.

 In a few cases, the woman might be healthy enough to carry the baby to term, but fertilisation itself might be an issue.
 This is where IVF plays a vital role.
 IVF is available in numerous infertility clinics across the country, and the process is quite straightforward.
 Medication is administered to boost the woman’s egg production, which is then extracted.
 The eggs are then placed in conditions where they can be fertilised with the sperm of the woman’s choice.
 Once an embryo is successfully formed after the fertilisation, a catheter is used to open the uterus and place the embryos inside.
 Some women tend to feel a little pain and cramping in their abdomen as the embryos attempt to get implanted inside the uterus.
-This is a great way to get pregnant, but the process can get expensive.
+This is one of the greats ways to conceive without intercourse, but the process can get expensive.

 Very few people might be aware of this technique, while numerous others might think of this as a quick and easy method.
 Mostly adopted by couples of the same gender, this can be compared to artificial insemination.
 And no, you don’t use an actual turkey baster for this technique!